Extending the Arm of School Authority Beyond the Schoolhouse Gate: Student Discipline for Off-Campus Speech in the New Digital Era

 Where We Came From

 Prior law with respect to students’ First Amendment rights used to be relatively well- settled and fairly predictable.
 Students do not “shed their constitutional rights to freedom of speech or expression at the schoolhouse gate.”
 The constitutional rights of public school students, however, “are not automatically coextensive with the rights of adults in other settings.”
 In Tinker, the United States Supreme Court said that student rights must be applied in a manner consistent with the “special characteristics of the school environment,” and that school administrators may prohibit student expression that will “materially and substantially disrupt the work and discipline of the school.”
 Because schools are responsible for “teaching students the boundaries of socially appropriate behavior,” otherwise constitutionally protected but offensive speech by an adult may when uttered by a student, give rise to disciplinary action by a school.
 Educators are also permitted to exercise editorial control over “school-sponsored expressive activities such as school publications or theatrical productions.”
 Most recently, the Supreme Court has allowed public school administrators to “take steps to safeguard those entrusted to their care from speech that can reasonably be regarded as encouraging illegal drug use.”
-The Tinker, Fraser, Hazelwood trilogy of cases was once thought to provide parents and teachers with a viable and stable framework for reconciling student rights of free speech with educators’ rights to maintain good order and discipline.
-Maybe in 1988, but no more.
+The Tinker, Fraser, Hazelwood trilogy of cases was once thought to provide parents and teachers with a viable and stable framework for reconciling student rights of free speech with educators’ rights to maintain good order and discipline, but no more.

 Where We Are Now